Manchester United consolidated its place in fourth with a dramatic 1-0 win at Newcastle United, with Ashley Young netting the late winner.

-Despite being hauled off halfway through United's 2-0 win over Sunderland on Saturday, Angel di Maria retained his place in the starting line-up, with Fellaini replacing the dropped Radamel Falcao as Van Gaal's only change.
+Despite being hauled off halfway through United's 2-0 win over Sunderland on Saturday, Angel di Maria retained his place in the starting lineup, with Marouane Fellaini replacing the dropped Radamel Falcao as Van Gaal's only change.

 And the Argentinian put United into trouble after just eight minutes, as Gabriel Obertan cut out his cross-field pass and fed Riviere, who blazed over from the edge of the area.

-The visitors enjoyed much of the early possession, although Newcastle should have been given a penalty in the 10th minute, Smalling escaping unpunished following a blatant trip on Riviere.
+The visitor enjoyed much of the early possession, although Newcastle should have been given a penalty in the 10th minute, Smalling escaping unpunished following a blatant trip on Riviere.

-Newcastle were then lucky to remain level 16 minutes later, as Young knocked Di Maria's cross into the area for Rooney, who brought the ball down on his chest and stabbed wide from about 12 yards.
+Newcastle was then lucky to remain level 16 minutes later, as Young knocked Di Maria's cross into the area for Wayne Rooney, who brought the ball down on his chest and stabbed wide from about 12 yards.

-With the first half drawing to a close, Johnny Evans and Cisse appeared to spit at each other following a collision, before Krul palmed away a Fellaini header on the stroke of half-time.
+With the first half drawing to a close, Evans and Cisse appeared to spit at each other following a collision, before Krul palmed away a Fellaini header on the stroke of halftime.

 Proceedings became considerably more frantic in the second half and both sides saw glorious chances go begging.

-Newcastle were the first to go close in the 49th minute and they found United goalkeeper David de Gea at his best, as the Spaniard denied Riviere from point-blank range.
+Newcastle was the first to go close in the 49th minute and they found United goalkeeper David de Gea at his best, as the Spaniard denied Riviere from point-blank range.

 Krul was forced to match his counterpart a few moments later, rushing out to thwart Fellaini and then also blocking Young's effort from the rebound.